University of Canterbury's Mt John Observatory

 Both day and night tours of Mt John University Observatory are now available through Earth and Sky tours.
 See our activities page for contact information.

-This new 1.8m telescope has recently been installed at Mt John and is an international partnership between astronomers at the universities of Canterbury, Auckland and Victoria in New Zealand, and Nagoya University in Japan.
+This 1.8m telescope has recently been installed at Mt John and is an international partnership between astronomers at the universities of Canterbury, Auckland and Victoria in New Zealand, and Nagoya University in Japan.

 Lake Tekapo has one of the most spectacular night skies in the world.
 Visitors from all over New Zealand and the world are amazed by the clarity and sheer numbers of stars visible to the naked eye during Lake Tekapo's night.